 There are lots of jobs that need to be done at Hollingwood Hub.
 Keeping the display information well stocked and up to date, weekly fire checks, doing running repairs, preparing the David Trickett Meeting Room for the next event, meeting people who hire the room and making sure that everything is sorted out afterwards, arranging for annual services, responding to emergencies etc. It is best if you live fairly close to the Hub and have your own transport.

 Our magazine comes out every three months.
 We need to put about 1400 copies into envelopes, label them and add other things such as membership renewal forms.
-This is done at Hollingwood Hub and takes less than two hours, well lubricated by coffee, cakes and chat.
+The his is done at Hollingwood Hub and takes less than two hours, well lubricated by coffee, cakes and chat.